|Nutrition Facts (per serving)|

 1 1/2 cups shredded Mexican cheese blend, or a mixture of cheddar and Colby cheeses

 Gather the ingredients.

-Heat oven to 350 F. Lightly grease a 2-quart casserole dish or spray it with nonstick cooking spray.
+Heat oven to 350 F. Lightly grease a 2-quart casserole dish or spray it with cooking cooking spray.

 Season chicken with salt and pepper.

-Combine drained beans, corn, 1 cup salsa, chile peppers (if using), and half of the cilantro.
+Combine drained beans, corn, 1 cup of the salsa, chile peppers (if using), and half of the cilantro.
 Put mixture into prepared baking dish.

 Arrange chicken over bean and corn mixture, then spoon remaining salsa over chicken.
 Sprinkle with remaining cilantro and top evenly with cheese.

 Cover tightly with foil and bake for 30 minutes.
 Remove foil and continue baking for 10 minutes or until chicken is tender and juices run clear.